hpe-storage/scod/docs/container_storage_provider/hpe_3par_primera/index.md

     All parameters are **required** for inline ephemeral volumes.

 ### Import volume
-During the import volume process, any legacy (non-container volumes) or existing docker/k8s volume defined in the **ImportVol** parameter, within a StorageClass, will be renamed to match the PersistentVolumeClaim that leverages the StorageClass.
+During the import volume process, any legacy (non-container volumes) or existing docker/k8s volume defined in the **ImportVol** parameter, within a `StorageClass`, will be renamed to match the `PersistentVolumeClaim` that leverages the `StorageClass`.
 The new volumes will be exposed through the HPE CSI Driver and made available to the Kubernetes cluster. **Note:** All previous Access Control Records and Initiator Groups will be removed from the volume when it is imported.

 | Parameter          | Option  | Description |
 | ------------------ | ------- | ----------- |